karansinghuc/SQL/README.md

 ## Introduction

-### SQL example questions, answers and schemas to demonstrate technical skill set.
+Below are some SQL example questions, answers, and schemas designed to showcase a technical skill